ThinkR-open/lozen/README.md

 GitHub and Posit Connect), or just some of them.
 See the details sections below to have more information about how to create them.

+If you wish to use function related to Posit Connect, you must set your Connect account manually within Rstudio.

 ## Use {lozen} as developer

 **Note that unit tests will create and publish some elements on your own